 Q. What are the next steps?

-A. If this study and discussion continue to indicate that incorporation is in the best interest of Skidaway Island, the State Legislature would formally consider the bill in early 2018.
+Now, the State Legislature will formally consider the bill in early 2018.
 If passed by the Legislature, all of the registered voters of Skidaway Island subsequently would vote on incorporation.
 Should a majority of those who vote approve incorporation, there would be a phase-in period that could last up to two years, making the City of Skidaway Island a reality sometime by July 2021.